ujjwalguptavirtuoso/ujjwalguptavirtuoso/README.md

    - Users will be able to see the blog posts of others and like and comment on them

 4. **Research Papers**
-   - Here you can find some of my **submitted papers** to various conferences and journels.
+   - Here you can find some of my **submitted papers** to various conferences and journals.

 ## Connect with Me